 - 1 cup apricot jam

-- 2 tablespoons store-bought or homemade Sriracha sauce, or more to taste
+- 2 tablespoons store-bought or homemade Sriracha sauce or more to taste

 - 2 tablespoons unseasoned rice vinegar

 - 1 tablespoon low-sodium soy sauce (or tamari for gluten-free)

 - 1 tablespoon fish sauce

-- 1 bunch scallions, ends trimmed
+- 1 bunch scallions ends trimmed

-- 2 tablespoons olive oil, plus more for the grill
+- 2 tablespoons olive oil plus more for the grill

 - Freshly ground black pepper

-- 2. In a small bowl, stir together the jam, Sriracha, rice vinegar, soy sauce, and fish sauce.
+- In a small bowl, stir together the jam, Sriracha, rice vinegar, soy sauce, and fish sauce.
 Thinly slice 1 scallion and stir it into the sauce.
 Set aside at room temperature.

-- 3. In a large bowl or roasting pan, drizzle the drumsticks with 1 tablespoon olive oil, season well with salt and pepper, and toss to coat.
+- In a large bowl or roasting pan, drizzle the drumsticks with 1 tablespoon olive oil, season well with salt and pepper, and toss to coat.

-- 5. Meanwhile, in a roasting pan or on a baking sheet, toss the whole scallions with the remaining 1 tablespoon oil and season with salt and pepper to taste.
+- Meanwhile, in a roasting pan or on a baking sheet, toss the whole scallions with the remaining 1 tablespoon oil and season with salt and pepper to taste.
 Place the onions on the grill rack (perpendicular to the rack, natch, so they don’t slip through) and cook until nicely grill-marked on the first side, 1 to 2 minutes.
 (You’ll have to use tongs to peek at the underside of one scallion.)
 Carefully turn the scallions and cook for 1 minute longer.
-Transfer to the platter with the chicken and serve right away.

-How to Make Sweet and Sticky Sriracha Drumsticks in the OvenIf you don’t have a grill or if popping a baking sheet in the oven is simply more your jam, we’ve got you covered.
+How to Make Sweet and Sticky Sriracha Drumsticks in the OvenIf you don’t have a grill (or if you do but sliding a baking sheet in the oven is simply more your jam), we’ve got you covered.
 Slick a rimmed baking sheet with a little oil or line it with foil.
 In a large bowl, stir together the jam, Sriracha, rice vinegar, soy sauce, and fish sauce.
 Thinly slice 1 scallion and stir it into the sauce.
 Season the sauce well with salt and pepper, and toss the drumsticks in the sauce.
 Place the bowl, covered, in the fridge and let the drumsticks marinate for a couple hours (or as long as you can stand to wait).
 Place the drumsticks on the baking sheet in a single layer and bake, uncovered, for 45 minutes in an oven preheated to 375°F (190°C).
 Plonk the drumsticks on a platter.
-Omit the scallions or char them in a dry skillet on the stovetop over medium-high heat during the final moments the chicken is in the oven.
+Omit the remaining scallions from the recipe or char them in a dry skillet on the stovetop over medium-high heat during the final moments the chicken is in the oven.
 Transfer to the platter with the chicken and serve right away.